 Diamond Bar High School (DBHS) opened in 1982 and is located in the city of Diamond Bar, California.
 The southern portion of the city is served by the Walnut Valley Unified School District , while the northern portion is served by the Pomona Unified School District .
 DBHS is one of two comprehensive high schools in the Walnut Valley Unified School District.
 The district also offers a continuation high school, three middle schools and nine elementary schools.

-Diamond Bar is a multi‐ethnic, upper middle‐class, bedroom community of 56,257 stretching along the 57 and 60 freeways on the eastern edge of Los Angeles County.
+Diamond Bar is a multi-ethnic, upper middle-class bedroom community stretching along the 57 and 60 freeways on the eastern edge of Los Angeles County.
+In 2017, the population of Diamond Bar was 56,665, the median income was $94,531, and the median age was 38 years.
 The city is served by two different school districts, Pomona Unified on the north side and Walnut Valley Unified on the southern side.
-With a median income of $104,766 and a median age of 38, Diamond Bar has remained a young, affluent community.
-While the white community has remained stable at 30%, the Asian/Pacific Islander population has increased to 57.4%.
-Compared to the state of California, Diamond Bar has more foreign born residents (42.4%), more residents who speak a language other than English at home (56.5%), a higher homeownership rate (80.6%), more people who have graduated from high school (92%), and more residents with a college degree (48.4%).
+Diamond Bar is also an affluent and aging community.
+Since 2014, the segment of the population who ethnically identifies as white decreased from 30% to 21.7% and the Asian/Pacific Islander population has remained stable at 53.1%.
+Compared to the average community in the State of California, Diamond Bar has more foreign born residents (43.3%), more residents who speak a language other than English at home (58.1%), a higher home ownership rate (76.4%), more people who have graduated from high school (92.4%), and more residents with a college degree (50.7%).
 The city also has fewer people below the poverty line (5.9%).